The Chivalry Code: How to Adapt It to Modern Times

 Believe it or not, the early concept of chivalry had nothing to do with male behavior concerning women.
 In the Middle Ages, the chivalry code was set up to keep medieval knights under control.
-Brutish and violent, knights in those days were considered “hired thugs” according to studies by Texas A&M University.
+Brutish and violent, knights in those days were considered “hired thugs” according to studies on chivalric education by Texas A&M University.
 This code of etiquette and conduct kept them in check.

 A Medieval Code of Conduct